 - Retaining top talent, especially in markets that experience a talent deficit

 A discovery and demo process that aligns CPP and scoops with a focus on required business outcomes is much more engaging and influential on the buyer’s journey.

 Now that buyers have access to more information regarding competing products and services, simply providing prospects with demos is not enough.

 Are we embracing an an old sales model with new high powered sales tools that accentuates the disconnect between buyer and seller?
-Sales Training and coaching emphasizes product knowledge and sales process – but little or no time is spent understanding buyer personas and the triggers that precipitate a need for a buyer to replace or add a new SaaS solution.
+Sales Training and coaching emphasizes product knowledge and sales process – but little or no time is spent understanding buyer personas and the scoops that precipitate a need for a buyer to replace or add a new SaaS solution.

 Due to increased use of automated outbound solicitations, building trust is emerging as a key differentiator for inside sales.
 One key to building trust is using the best tools to gather sales intelligence, along with a framework and testing how improved discovery, tailored demos, robust CPP’s and trigger events all contribute to increased deal flow.